wawaloll/installvncjew/README.md

 Yes, you need a braincell.
 Shocking right?
 Anyways, `git clone https://github.com/jsteel2/vncjew` Then, cd into vncjew/server
-Run `wget https://github.com/wawaloll/installvncjew/raw/main/vncscreenshot`, to avoid compilation insanity of the `vnc.c` Go into `config.go` and edit the following lines Replace `"admin": "whatever"` with your desired admin password, you can use it to run scans, stop them, refresh screenshots, and delete hosts (either if ur greedy or they are not working i guess)
+Run `wget https://github.com/wawaloll/installvncjew/raw/main/vncscreenshot && chmod +x ./vncscreenshot`, to avoid compilation insanity of the `vnc.c`
+Go into `config.go` and edit the following lines Replace `"admin": "whatever"` with your desired admin password, you can use it to run scans, stop them, refresh screenshots, and delete hosts (either if ur greedy or they are not working i guess)
 Replace `"client": "whatever"` with your desired client password, The client is responsible for running masscan and so on.